 Under Kraft, the Patriots have made the playoffs 15 times in 20 years.
 They've been in 27 playoff games in those 20 years.
 In the team's first 34 seasons combined, they'd only been to 10 playoff games.

 Under Kraft, the New England Patriots have won 14 AFC titles from 1996 to 2015 and they've been to seven Super Bowls between 1996 to 2015.
-They've won four of those Super Bowls including this recent victory over the Seattle Seahawks.
+They've won four of those Super Bowls including a victory over the Seattle Seahawks.

 They say coaching makes a team great.
 That is true, there's no doubt about it.
 But in the case of the New England Patriots, ownership has clearly made them great.
 It's easy to see when you compare the team's history of success under owner Robert Kraft versus the many years of lackluster performance it delivered before the Kraft era began.